Mount Sugarloaf Summit Day Trip

 How to get to Mount Sugarloaf Summit |

-You can hike or drive up the paved, fairly narrow auto road to the south summit.
+You can hike or drive up the paved, narrow auto road to the south summit.

-During the season, the auto road is open 9 a.m. to sunset.
-It’s fairly narrow, and there are a couple sections where you’ll likely need to pause and let other vehicles by.
+During the season through October 13, the auto road is open 9 a.m. to sunset.
+It’s fairly narrow, and there are a couple of sections where you’ll likely need to pause and let other vehicles by.

 What to see at Mount Sugarloaf Summit

-Viewing Sunderland, Massachusetts and the Connecticut River from Mount Sugarloaf Summit.
+Viewing the Pioneer Valley autumn landscape and Connecticut River from Mount Sugarloaf Summit.

 As the season turns to autumn, visiting the south summit is an incredible spot for fall foliage.
 The top of Mount Sugarloaf offers dramatic vistas of the surrounding hills that pop with autumn colors.

 Tip: Looking South to Sunderland offers the best fall foliage views.
-By standing on the edge of the grassy area, you’ll have the best vantage point.
+By standing on the edge of the grassy area right below the observation tower, you can get really good views too.

-Check the weather forecast before visiting because you’ll want to see the striking Connecticut River views on a bright day with clouds.
-The image below was captured in the late afternoon at around 5 p.m.
+Check the weather forecast before visiting because you’ll want to see these Pioneer Valley views on a bright day with clouds.
+The image below was captured on a late autumn afternoon.

 Tip: Bring lawn chairs or a blanket to have a picnic on the grounds below the observation tower and enjoy the views for a while.

-Whether you want a hiking excursion with stunning views as a reward or a family outing to see the beauty of the Pioneer Valley, the South Mount Sugarloaf Summit is an awesome day trip.
+Whether you want a hiking excursion that gets the blood pumping with stunning views as a reward or a family outing to see the beauty of the Pioneer Valley, the South Mount Sugarloaf Summit is an awesome day trip.

-Have you been to this summit?
+Have you been to this summit in autumn?
 What’s your favorite Western Massachusetts mountain summit to hike up to or visit?

 Leave a comment below to share tips.